This is my personal review of Imperfect Foods, which used to be called Imperfect Produce.

 - The produce is locally-sourced when possible, and over 75% of it is sourced from family farms or cooperatives.
 That means you’re supporting small businesses and not the corporate agriculture industry.

 - It helps reduce the amount of food waste.
 Currently, 20 billion pounds per year goes uneaten because it’s “ugly.”

-- You can save as much as 30% when compared to grocery store prices.
+- You can save as much as 30% when compared to local grocery store prices.

 - Produce delivery saves time, which saves money.